zenml-io/zenml/docs/book/developer-guide/repo-and-config.md

 * `zenml_examples` - used as a local cache by the `zenml example` command, where the pulled ZenML examples are stored.
-* `kubeflow` - this is where the Kubeflow orchestrators that are part of a Stack store some of their configuration and logs
+* `kubeflow` - this is where the Kubeflow orchestrators that are part of a Stack store some of their configuration and logs.

 ## The ZenML Repository